GFNOrg/torchgfn/README.md

 ***TODO: Rough instructions - to integrate into docs (just moving them here from email) -
 ```
-Create the conda env
+# Create & activate conda env.
 conda create -n gfn python=3.10

-Activate it
 conda activate gfn

-Install the package
+# Install the package.
-pip install .

-pip install tqdm # tqdm is not installed by default
+pip install .[scripts]  # Includes `tqdm`.

-We will use torch-ccl library for multinode implementation.
+# We will use torch-ccl library for multinode implementation.
 The latest torch-ccl is compatible with PyTorch 2.2.0.
 The above command installs the latest torch.
 So, we need to uninstall it and install latest torch.
 If you agree that we can make it the default version, I can update it in pyproject.toml.
-Uninstall latest torch
-pip uninstall torch
+pip uninstall torch -y

-Install torch version 2.2.0, CPU only
 conda install pytorch==2.2.0 torchvision==0.17.0 torchaudio==2.2.0 cpuonly -c pytorch

-Install torch-ccl
+# Install torch-ccl
 git clone https://github.com/intel/torch-ccl.git torch-ccl && cd torch-ccl
 git checkout tags/v2.2.0+cpu
 git submodule sync
 git submodule update --init –recursive

+# TODO: this didn't work for me -- I had to use a prebuilt wheel.
-ONECCL_BINDINGS_FOR_PYTORCH_BACKEND=cpu python setup.py install
+# ONECCL_BINDINGS_FOR_PYTORCH_BACKEND=cpu python setup.py install
+python -m pip install oneccl_bind_pt --extra-index-url https://pytorch-extension.intel.com/release-whl/stable/cpu/us/

-Installation is complete now.
+# Installation is complete now.

 You can submit a job by modifying one of the slurm scripts and submitting.
 For example, ddp_gfn.small.8.slurm.
 Please note that you need to modify the conda env name in the slurm script to the name of your env.
 Also, change the paths and dimensions if needed.
 I submit the script using the following command: